Revisiting George Platt Lynes’ Fire Island Muses

 In another corner of the internet, I found two of these photos in a PaJaMa exhibit, dated 1943 and identifying the subject as dancer/choreographer John Butler (1918-1993).
 In the early 1940’s, he earned money working as an art model while studying dance with both Martha Graham and George Balanchine.

-He was also photographed by George Platt Lynes:
+Besides the PaJaMa photos above, he was also photographed by George Platt Lynes:

 AP article (1955)

 Butler danced on Broadway as Dream Curly in the original production of Oklahoma!
-He appeared in a string of Broadway musicals throughout the 1940’s including Hollywood Pinafore, Inside U.S.A. and On The Town, where he dated cast mate Cris Alexander.
+He appeared in a string of Broadway musicals throughout the 1940’s including Hollywood Pinafore, Inside U.S.A. and On The Town, where he dated castmate Cris Alexander.

 He began to transition into choreography in the late 1940’s.
-The combined influences of Balanchine and Graham gave his work unique elements of classical ballet as well as modern dance.
+The combined influences of Loring, Balanchine and Graham gave his work unique elements of classical ballet as well as modern dance.
 He was one of the first to create works specifically for television, which was still considered a new and inferior medium.
 He choreographed variety show segments (The Ed Sullivan Show, The Kate Smith Show) as well as for Omnibus and full-length ballets and operas.
-His 1951 staging of Amahl and the Night Visitors was recreated annually for the following nine NBC holiday specials.
+His 1951 staging of Amahl and the Night Visitors was recreated annually for nine NBC holiday specials.

 Butler performs as one of the Three Dancers in this 1955 broadcast.